PriyanshOrg/DevTweet/README.md

 ## 🤔 How to Contribute
 > Thank you for your interest in contributing to our open-source project!

+#### Prerequisites
+- A GitHub account
+- Git installed on your local development environment
+- Node Package Manager (npm) installed on your local development environment
+- pnpm installed on your local development environment

-Please see the [CONTRIBUTING.md](https://github.com/oyepriyansh/DevTweet/blob/master/CONTRIBUTING.md) file for more information.
+Please see the [CONTRIBUTING.md](https://github.com/oyepriyansh/DevTweet/blob/main/CONTRIBUTING.md) file for more information.

-## 👨‍💻 Contributing
-Contributions make the open source community such an amazing place to learn, inspire, and create.<br>
 **Any contributions you make are truly appreciated!**

 ## 🤝 Thank You, Contributors!